ChoukriSaid/PortfolioProjects/README.md

-Mini projects using Python, Sql, PowerBI, Tableau and Excel.
+Projects using Python, Sql, PowerBI, Tableau and Excel - Lvl 1 :)